Hill Farm

 In 1898-99 Harry Crump was here briefly.

-1926 saw the arrival of Henry Arthur and Vera Eliza Cook.
+1926 saw the arrival of Henry Arthur and Vera Eliza Cook at Hill Farm.
 ‘Harry’, as he was known, was born at Norton in July 1897, the son of Arthur Joseph Cook and Mary Elizabeth nee Pope.
 The Cook family appear to have arrived at Norton from Boddington in the late 1870s and took over the tenancy of Court Farm.
 By 1901 Arthur had taken over the farm from his parents and Harry was there with a brother and two sisters.
 All were still in residence at Court Farm in 1911, about the time the following group photo was taken.
 Harry later saw army service in the First World War.

 Harry, standing, to the left with his family at Court Farm and in uniform during WW1